 If the client is self -isolating and a visit is deemed necessary, then a full risk assessment should be undertaken with managers and infection control specialist to decide the best course of action.

-If during a telephone consultation with a patient or their representative to assess their suitability for a domiciliary visit, it is thought that COVID-19 is possible (based on the PHE criteria for a possible case), then a face-to-face assessment must be avoided.
+If during a telephone consultation with a patient or their representative to assess their suitability for a domiciliary visit, it's thought that COVID-19 is possible (based on the PHE criteria for a possible case), then a face-to-face assessment must be avoided.
 Please speak with your line manager in this instance.